mywarissara/Electron-Express-DesktopApp-HCS/README.md

     - iso
     - path

-- you can add more key in `index.html` and update json file add and change image path line 651 in `index.html`
+- you can add more keys in `index.html` and update json file add and change image path line 651 in `index.html`
 - API server in `index.js`